illegal workers

 read more

-In recent years the construction industry has become increasingly associated with efforts to reduce illegal working and exploitation of unlawful labour in the UK.
+In recent years, the construction industry has become increasingly associated with efforts to reduce illegal working and the exploitation of unlawful labour in the United Kingdom (UK).
 The issue of illegal workers is a difficult one, but it is essential that everyone involved in the construction industry is aware of the risks posed by such workers, the potential exploitation of illegal workers and how we can remedy the problem.

-Illegal working is undertaken by individuals who are subject to UK immigration control, and have either entered the UK illegally, overstayed their permission to be here, or have permission to be in the UK but are subject to a condition preventing them from working.
+Illegal working is undertaken by individuals who are subject to UK immigration control and have either entered the UK unlawfully, overstayed their permission to be here, or have permission to be in the UK but are subject to a condition preventing them from working.

-Construction is a particular target because it is an industry with a high demand for labour and where self employment is prevalent.
-There is currently a skills shortage, exacerbated by the recent recession and the often negative perception of the industry which puts people off pursuing a career in construction.
+Construction is a particular target because it is an industry with a high demand for labour and where self-employment is prevalent.
+There is currently a skills shortage, and the negative perception of the industry can deter people from pursuing a career in the sector.
 In some cases, employing illegal workers may seem like a short-term fix for pressures on wages and filling the skills shortage, but the potential safety risks far outweigh any perceived benefit.

-There are other remedies to construction’s challenges; the skills shortage could be addressed by improving the image of the industry, thereby attracting new talent.
-But the presence of illegal workers undermines efforts to improve the image of construction.
+There are other remedies to the construction industry’s challenges; the skills shortage could be addressed by improving the image of the industry and further collaboration, thereby attracting new talent.
+However, the presence of illegal workers undermines efforts to improve the image of construction.

-Despite these changes, there is still a perception in the industry that not enough is being done.
-In order to gain a more up-to-date and direct representation of industry opinions on the issue of illegal workers, the Scheme gathered information through an industry survey in 2016.
+Despite this, there is still a perception in the industry that not enough is being done.
+In order to gain a more up-to-date and direct representation of industry opinions on the issue of illegal working, the Scheme gathered information through an industry survey.
 Over 550 participants responded, further evidence that the subject is a pressing issue.
 The following results were identified:

 • 93% agreed illegal working could be better tackled in the construction industry